KingLLee/KingLLee.github.io/_pages/cv.md

 Skills
 ======
+* Strong self-learning ability and skilled in hands-on tasks
-* Fortran and Python programing
+* Proficient in programming with Python and Fortran for scientific computing and data analysis
-* Skill 2
+* Numerical Modeling & Simulation

 Publications